brucemack/microlink/docs/el_supplement.md

 connection to the "Remote Node" which is a link or repeater (i.e. -L or -R).

-1. Remote nodes poll the EchoLink Server (ex: naeast.echolink.org) every 30 seconds using a special RTCP "PING" packet on the RTCP port.
+1. Remote nodes poll the EchoLink Server (ex: naeast.echolink.org) every 30 seconds using a special RTCP SDES "PING" packet on the RTCP port.
 The EchoLink Server has port 5199 open for all incoming traffic.
 Because the Remote Server is pinging on a regular basis, a UDP hole is being held open that allows packets to flow from the EchoLink Server to the Remote node.
-2. The EchoLink Server responds to each PING on the same port, using the UDP hole created in step #1.
+2. The EchoLink Server responds to each PING on the same port using the same RTCP SDES message, using the UDP hole created in step #1.
 3. When the Calling node wants to connect to the Remote node, it first sends a message to the EchoLink Server that contains the IP address of the Remote node it wants to contact.
 Note that a direct connection from the Calling node to the Remote node would normally be blocked at